nubenetes/awesome-kubernetes/docs/about.md

 **Nubenetes shares relevant information that helps spread the new technological and cultural standards, in order to eliminate bottlenecks and silos and promote digital transformation.**

 Does saying this publicly imply being blacklisted and losing professional opportunities?
-In what society do we live?
+What kind of society do we live in?

 Let's improve the IT sector and the opportunities and give us a star on GitHub if you like this blog!!